Undergraduate Consultant Positions

 1) Online Application Form

-All applicants must fill out the online undergraduate writing consultant application form [application deadline has passed for spring 2023].
+All applicants must fill out the online undergraduate writing consultant application form.

-In addition to having spaces for you to upload your application essay file and your writing sample file (see below), the application form includes several “short answer” questions asking you to reflect on your choice of writing sample and to list
+In addition to having spaces for you to upload your application essay file and your writing sample file (see below), the application form includes a set of “short answer” questions listed below for your reference.

-- relevant writing experiences (including writing-intensive courses as well as interdisciplinary, professional, and non-academic writing)
+• Provide a list of relevant writing experiences (including writing-intensive courses as well as interdisciplinary, professional, and non-academic writing).

 We recommend using a text document to prepare your application answers and transferring them to the form.
 Please press the submit button at the bottom of the application form page to complete your application.
 Applicants will receive a confirmation email when their application has been received.